-- · Formal induction/re-induction - specific expectations and controls relating to COVID-19 and any amendment to rules - onsider the specific requirements of any vulnerable workers (young persons, new and expectant mothers, any groups identified as being at risk of severe illness as a result of COVID-19) - address changes in methods of work, and associated expectations and challenges. - · Other training needs - conflict resolution/management training to address potential customer challenges in implementing COVID-19 measures - familiarisation (site and plant for example) to be specifically considered, with returning furloughed employees and operatives potentially not having operated plant or been in a site environment for a significant period of time.

-- Training delivery - requirements for social and physical distancing for example are likely to impact the practicalities of training delivery, including induction and toolbox talks.
-This should be considered as part of the risk assessment process, including available facilities, numbers that can be safely accommodated, duration, potential barriers to communication etc. - Review your business continuity plan including: - supply chain resilience - implementation and mitigation measures, to reflect any changes to your business operation and lessons learned from the temporary shutdown.
+- specific expectations and controls relating to COVID-19 and any amendment to rules - consider the specific requirements of any vulnerable workers (young persons, new and expectant mothers, any groups identified as being at risk of severe illness as a result of COVID-19) - address changes in methods of work, and associated expectations and challenges. - · Other training needs - activity specific training, including for example lifeguard training - conflict resolution/management training to address potential customer challenges in implementing COVID-19 measures - familiarisation (site and plant for example) to be specifically considered, with returning furloughed employees and operatives potentially not having operated plant or been in a site environment for a significant period of time. - Training delivery - requirements for social and physical distancing for example are likely to impact the practicalities of training delivery, including induction and toolbox talks.
+This should be considered as part of the risk assessment process, including available facilities, numbers that can be safely accommodated, duration, potential barriers to communication etc.